gceezle/search-on-spotify/README.md

 # search-on-spotify
-This is a simple angular2 app used to serch for music artist using the spotify API
+This is a simple angular2 app used to search for music artist using the spotify API